 Thriving Kirklees single point of contact

-The Thriving Kirklees partnership launched in April 2017 is led by Locala Community Partnerships CIC, working with South West Yorkshire Partnership Foundation Trust (SWYFT), Northorpe Hall Child and Family Trust, Home-Start Kirklees and Yorkshire Children's Centre.
+The Thriving Kirklees partnership is led by Locala Community Partnerships CIC.
+It works with South West Yorkshire Partnership Foundation Trust (SWYFT), Northorpe Hall Child and Family Trust, Home-Start Kirklees and Yorkshire Children's Centre.

 Thriving Kirklees support children and young people aged under 20, the services include: